 Most people believe that the cut of a diamond is its shape.
 But this is incorrect.
-A diamond cut has nothing to do with whether it’s a marquise or a heart, but instead has everything to do with how the surrounding light interacts with its facets.
+The cut of a diamond has nothing to do with whether it’s a marquise or a heart, but rather has everything to do with how the surrounding light interacts with its facets.
 One of a diamond’s best selling points is how it sparkles and flirtatiously twinkles away while nestled safely on your finger.
-While the quality and clarity of the diamond itself has a lot to do with that, the surrounding light that dances upon its facets has, even more, to do with it.
+While the quality and clarity of the diamond itself has a lot to do with that, the surrounding light that dances upon its facets has even more to do with it.

 The Diamond Cut Scale

-An excellent cut still grades high in terms of brightness, scintillation, and final polish but has a darker pavilion main.
-Exquisite diamonds will usually feature a splintered pattern which slightly limits the accessibility for light to travel through its facets.
-It is usually an ideal cut.
+A very good cut still grades high in terms of brightness, scintillation and final polish but has a darker pavilion main.
+Very good diamonds will usually feature a splintered pattern which slightly limits the accessibility for light to travel through its facets.

-The diamond cut is a huge determining factor in its value and aesthetic appeal, which is why proper care needs to be taken when establishing the cut.
+The cut of a diamond is a huge determining factor to its value and aesthetic appeal which is why proper care needs to be taken when establishing the cut.
 Of all of the 4Cs, the cut is the most crucial.
-On top of this, it’s also incredibly challenging to do and requires complicated analysis.
+On top of this it’s also incredibly difficult to do and requires a complex analysis.

 This refers to the white light reflected from a diamond, both internally and externally.